daveythacher/LED_Matrix_RP2040/doc/Application_Infomation.md

 Pixel locations within panels is handled by application logic.

 ### Pixel
 Panels mappings and orrientation of panels is handled by application logic.
+These are likely difficult to support so these should be an independent module of the application logic.

 ### RGB locations
 Color locations within pixels is handled by application logic.